 Surveys industrial and scientific applications of data analytics with case studies including exploration of ethical issues via case studies.
-Students will work with a variety of real world data sets and learn how to prepare data by cleaning sets for analysis and reformatting.
-We will also cover a variety of exploration techniques including data summarv statistics and visualization methods.
+Students will work with a variety of real world data sets and learn how to prepare data by cleaning analysis reformatting.
+We will also cover a variety of exploration techniques including data summary statistics and visualization methods.